tensorflow/tfjs-website/source/tutorials/core-concepts.md

 Using `dispose` can be cumbersome when doing a lot of tensor operations. **TensorFlow.js** provides another function, `tf.tidy`, that plays a similar role to regular scopes in JavaScript, but for GPU-backed tensors.

-`tf.tidy()` executes a function and purges any intermediate tensors created, freeing up their GPU memoary.
+`tf.tidy` executes a function and purges any intermediate tensors created, freeing up their GPU memory.
 It does not purge the return value of the inner function.

 ```js
 // tf.tidy takes a function to tidy up after